mrvillafria/Bikesharing_Analysis/README.md

 #### August Peak Times and Total Number of Rides
 ![AugustOverview](/Resources/AugustOverview.PNG)
 The bar chart above displays the amount of bike trips per hour for the month of August.
 By looking at this chart, you can see the peak times are around 7am and between 5pm to 7pm.
 It can be assumed that these bikes are being used for commutes since they are around the times that people are going to or leaving work.
-I also included the total amount of rides in August on the upper right hand side.
+I also included the total amount of rides in August on the upper right-hand side.

 #### User Trips by Gender by Weekday and User Types
 ![UserTypesbyGenderbyWeekday](/Resources/UserTypesbyGenderbyWeekday.PNG)